andrewfernie/RCLogViewer/README.md

 ### Installation Option 2 (Windows only)

 On Windows, after cloning the repository execute "RCLogViewer.bat".
-It will check that python is installed, install any required dependencies that are not already installed, then start the application.
+It will check that python is installed and try to run the application.
+If this fails it will attempt tp install all required dependencies after which you can retry "RCLogViewer.bat"

 ## Usage